Burning off Energy Safely: Koa's Story0 comments

 Being a bird dog, Koa loves to point to birds.
 If you release her, she’ll chase them and jump up as high as she can when they take off.
 When she’s not pointing to birds in her own backyard, she enjoys going pheasant hunting with her dog dad, John.
 She’s earned three out of four hunting ribbons so far and is fast on her way to earning her Junior Hunter title!

 Koa isn’t just interested in birds, though; she also enjoys chasing squirrels and chipmunks on the daily but (fortunately) has never been successful in catching one!
 When she thinks her owners aren’t looking, she’s off eating grass and rolling around in the creek, being sure to cover herself in mud - naughty girl!
 She also likes to play with toads using her paws… at least until her owners step in and rescue them!
 Anything and everything that she finds and is proud of, she excitedly brings back to her parents, eager to show off her latest accomplishments.

 Before SpotOn, the family had to walk Koa on a leash, which was becoming increasingly difficult the bigger she grew.
 This ball of energy needs constant exercise!
 More recently, her family moved to a new house with a 2-acre yard and a tree line.
 They knew that Koa needed more room to roam, but weren’t allowed to install a physical fence due to restrictions in their village.
-An invisible fence seemed to be their only option, but they were dreading the idea of having to dig around their wooded property to bury a wire.
+A buried wire fence seemed to be their only option, but they were dreading the idea of having to dig around their wooded property to bury a wire.
 Luckily, they found SpotOn!